-External reset Watchdog reset Power on reset WDCON 0x0x0x0b 0x0x01x0b 01000000b
+External reset Watchdog reset Power on reset WDCON 0x0x0xx0b 0x0x01x0b 01000000b

 The POR bit WDCON.6 is set only by the power on reset.
+The PFI bit WDCON.4 is set when the power fail condition occurs.
+However, a power-on reset will clear this bit.
 The WTRF bit WDCON.2 is set when the Watchdog timer causes a reset.
 A power on reset will also clear this bit.
 The EWT bit WDCON.1 is cleared by power on resets.
 This disables the Watchdog timer resets.
 A watchdog or external reset does not affect the EWT bit.